Carnagion/dissertation/diss/diss.typ

 #pagebreak()

 // NOTE: Done after cover page, abstract, and table of contents since we don't want page numbers to show up on them
-// TODO: Decide if previous pages should have numbering as well and if they should have a different style of numbering
 #set page(numbering: "1")

 // NOTE: Forces the page numbering to begin from here rather than from the cover page or abstract page
-// TODO: Decide if numbering should begin from previous pages but should not be shown
 #counter(page).update(1)

 // TODO: Revise all headings as necessary